One sided extendability and p-continuous analytic capacities: One sided extendability

 Let $\gamma:I\rightarrow\mathbb{C}$ be a continuous and locally injective curve defined on the interval $I\subset\mathbb{R}$.
-Naturally one asks if a Jordan domain as in Corollary 6.3 exists.
-Now, we will construct denumerably many such Jordan domains, such that every $ \Omega $, as in Corollary 6.3, contains one of these domains.
+Naturally one asks if a Jordan domain as in Corollary $6.3$ exists.
+Our goal is to construct denumerably many such Jordan domains, so that every $ \Omega $, as in Corollary $6.3$, contains one of these domains and then use Baire's Category Theorem.